-Let us first throw some light on the concept of computer vision for the better understanding of the topic.
+Let us first throw some light on the concept of computer vision for a better understanding of the topic.
 Computer vision is a subfield of artificial intelligence that deals with providing computers with a visual understanding of the world.
-Today, computer vision is used in a variety of applications like video tracking, motion detection, face recognition, number plate identification, indexing and image restoration etc.
+Today, computer vision is used in a variety of applications like video tracking, motion detection, face recognition, number plate identification, indexing and image restoration, etc.

 Computer Vision in the World of Marketing